300909/MP1-Portfolio/README.md

 ### Existing Features

 All sections are easy to navigate from navbar on top.
 In screen size extra small and small navbar reduces into 3 sections.
-As the Download button is placed right after the About me text in the landing page, I chose to remove Download from navbar for all sizes except large and extra large.
+As the Download button is placed right after the About me text in the landing page, I chose to remove Download section from navbar for extra small and small screen sizes.

 Top image and social media links in the footer follows through all sections.
 Social media links open in a new tab and take the user directly to my profiles.